fuzz/etcdon/README.md

 Copy the files listed in `etc/gathered-config-files` from the server into the local/ directory.
 You may wish to call this from cron periodically on your local machine.

+### bin/gather-user-files

+Copy user-uploaded files from the server into the local/ directory.
+The official instructions say to backup the entire `public/server` directory, but `gather-user-files` skips `public/server/cache` as it is rather large and can presumably be regenerated from the network in the unlikely event it is lost.

 ## Tuning